Francesco Paolo Masullo

-Francesco Paolo Masullo (1679 in Acquaviva delle Fonti – 1733 in Acquaviva delle Fonti), was an Italian singer.
+Francesco Paolo Masullo (1679 in Acquaviva delle Fonti, Kingdom of Naples – 1733 in Acquaviva delle Fonti), was a singer from the Kingdom of Naples.

 He is the son of Antonio Domenico.
 He studied singing as castrato in 1690 at the Conservatorio della Pietà dei Turchini of Naples.
 He became maestro di cappella of the Cathedral of Acquaviva delle Fonti in Apulia.